 Creating Myself.
 One Story at A Time.

-Jonaya Kemper is an Elizabeth, New Jersey-born badass activist, artist, educator, designer, writer, and games scholar who looks at larp as a means of liberation for people of marginalized identities.
-Her work often involves the themes of intersectionality, storytelling, and autoethnography as a means to create more inclusive futures and explore a more diverse past.
-She spent several years as a writer and cast member of the long running Dungeon Master, an interactive improv theater that has been running for over 34 years.
-Her game design and world building work can be seen in #feminism, Undying, as well as in the pages of John Wick’s Presents: 7th Sea.
-As an experienced early childhood educator, Jonaya has facilitated workshops focusing on larp with young children, constructivism, and their ability to transform lives through empowerment and create resilience.
+I’m a New Jersey-born badass activist, artist, educator, designer, writer, and games scholar who looks at play as a means of liberation for people of marginalized identities.
+My work often involves the themes of intersectionality, storytelling, and autoethnography as a means to create more inclusive futures and explore a more diverse past.

-Recently Jonaya graduated with honors from NYU’s Gallatin Gradate School, where she studied larp (live action roleplaying) as a tool for marginalized identities to deconstruct themselves.
-Jonaya’s work explores the concepts of emancipatory bleed and liberatory narrative strategy as a way for marginalized individuals to achieve liberation through larping and reflection.
+Recently I graduated with honors from NYU’s Gallatin Gradate School, where I studied larp (live action roleplaying) as a tool for marginalized identities to deconstruct themselves.
+My expertise lay in the concepts of emancipatory bleed and liberatory narrative strategy as a way for marginalized individuals to achieve liberation through larping and reflection.

-When she isn’t running around the globe trying to learn about and document larps, she can be found writing larps, rpgs, short stories, plays and generally making a fuss.
-She’s been playing pretend since birth and doesn’t intend on giving it up anytime soon.
+When I’m not running around the globe trying to learn about and document larps, I can be found writing larps, rpgs, short stories, plays and generally making a fuss.
+I’ve been playing pretend since birth and doesn’t intend on giving it up anytime soon.

 You can listen to some of my many speaking engagements here.